Canon 1D vs Panasonic FZ2500

-The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Panasonic FZ2500.
+The physical size and weight of the Canon 1D and the Panasonic FZ2500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably smaller (43 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.